CloudLabsAI-Azure/apim-lab/apim-lab/gs/gs.md

 ## Lab Guide Zoom In/Zoom Out

-To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.
+To adjust the zoom level for the environment page, click the **A↕: 100%** icon located next to the timer in the lab environment.

    ![](media/zoomin-0109.png)

 ## Let's Get Started with Azure Portal

-1. In the Lab VM, click on Azure portal shortcut of Microsoft Edge browser which is created on desktop.
+1. In the Lab VM, click on the Azure portal shortcut of the Microsoft Edge browser, which is created on the desktop.

    ![09](media/api-08.png)

-1. On **Sign into Microsoft Azure** tab you will see login screen, in that enter following email/username and then click on **Next**.
+1. On the **Sign into Microsoft Azure** tab, you will see the login screen.
+In that, enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

      ![04](media/azure-signin1-0109.png)